 Hussein, H., (2018),"Yarmouk, Jordan, and Disi basins: examining the impact of the discourse of water scarcity in Jordan on transboundary water governance”, Mediterranean Politics

-Alsharifa H., Jung C., Odeh O., Hussein H., (2018), “Understanding the impact of droughts in the Yarmouk Basin, Jordan: Monitoring droughts through precipitation, water level, and vegetation indices”, Arabian Journal of Geosciences, Vol. 11(5), 103
+Alsharifa H., Jung C., Odeh O., Hussein H. (corresponding author), (2018), “Understanding the impact of droughts in the Yarmouk Basin, Jordan: Monitoring droughts through precipitation, water level, and vegetation indices”, Arabian Journal of Geosciences, Vol. 11(5), 103

 Hussein, H., (2018), "A critique of water scarcity discourses in educational policy and textbooks in Jordan”, Environmental Education, Vol. 49 (3), 260-271